iknowjason/PurpleCloud/README.md

 PurpleCloud has changed!
 Introducing a Terraform generator using python.
 Instead of offering terraform templates that have to be manually edited, the starting point is a Python terraform generator.
 The python scripts will create your own custom terraform files based on user input.
 The old terraform templates files have been moved to the archive directory.

 # Overview
 Multi-use Identity Cyber Range implementing a customized Active Directory Domain Services in Azure alongside Azure AD.
-Automated terraform templates for building your own Pentest / Red Team / Cyber Range in Azure cloud.
+Easily build your own Pentest / Red Team / Cyber Range in Azure cloud.
 PurpleCloud was created as a platform for researching Azure Identity.

 # Generating an Azure AD Range using azure_ad.py

 ## Usage Example:  Generate a basic Azure AD Range

 ```$ python3 azure_ad.py --upn rtcfingroup.com```

 **Description:**
 This will generate an Azure AD range with a UPN suffix of 'rtcfingroup.com' with 100 users.
 It will output three files.
 The Azure AD password for all users will be automatically generated and output after terraform apply.
 azure_users.csv